Is Fountas and Pinnell's LLI Evidence Based?

 Recently, Fountas and Pinnell’s literacy instruction program Leveled Literacy Instruction (LLI) has faced intense scrutiny for its efficacy.
 However, much of the criticism and support of LLI has been qualitative in nature.
 For example, the Fountas and Pinnell website, has a bibliography of studies on LLI and cites that this research has been positive, as proof of their efficacy.
 However, followers of my research know that I believe efficacy (in education) can only be determined via quantitative measures and meta-analysis and the Fountas and Pinnell website does not list any quantitative information, in support of their programs efficacy.

-On average, efficacy studies of LLI had an ES of .38, which is in the moderate to low range.
+On average, efficacy studies of LLI had an ES of .34, which is in the low range.
 Meaning that LLI does have a positive impact, but that impact is below the average impact of a literacy intervention and below the average impact of many other literacy programs.
-Phonics, for example, has an average ES (according to Hattie) of .60 and Synthetic Phonics has an ES of .45 compared to a control group of regular phonics, according to the NRP 2006 study.
+Phonics, for example, has an average ES according to both my own meta-analysis and the NRP meta-analysis a mean effect size of .45.
 This suggests that on average synthetic phonics is far superior to LLI.
-Similarly RTI, morphology instruction, and repeated reading all show far greater effect sizes than LLI.
-With that being said, I think it is fair to say that LLI is better than no specialized literacy instruction; however, I do not think it is fair to say that LLI is a high yield strategy or even “evidence-based”.

 Additionally, a large number of the LLI studies were done by the same institute, the University of Memphis Center for Research Policy in Education (CRPE).
 Indeed, the LLI website only cites one study not done by this institute.
 These studies, as far as I could find, all showed effect sizes much more positive than all other studies done on the topic.
-Indeed one CRPE study found a mean ES of 1.21, which was a massive outlier compared to the rest of studies on the topic.
+Indeed one CRPE study found a mean ES of .46, which was a outlier compared to the rest of studies on the topic.
 I also found some strange statistical anomalies in the papers.
 For example, the 2015 paper by the institute, had 3 effect sizes based on identical standard deviations and results for both their control group, intervention group, and on their pre and post tests.
 The resulting effect sizes were also extremely high.
 For this reason, I excluded these 3 effect sizes from my calculations.
-On the other hand of the spectrum, the Gonzalez study also had an extreme outlier with an ES of -.08.
-However, this study had a very small sample size.

-Ultimately I am concerned that the CRPE might have some research bias, in favour of LLI; however, their studies on the surface appeared very well done.
+Ultimately I am concerned that the CRPE might have some research bias, in favor of LLI; however, their studies on the surface appeared very well done.
 They had large sample sizes, were randomized control trials, and posted their raw data.
-For these reasons I think the most reasonable ES to reflect the likely efficacy of LLI would be the Mean ES Controlling for Outlier Data, which is .33.

 Final Grade: C+: The program is not research based, IE most of the principles are not supported by the meta-analysis data.